openstack-archive/development-proposals/user-stories/proposed/capacity_management.rst

  d.
 Add “burst capacity” from a federation partner or reseller.
  e.
 Modify or defer another project.

+* As a user, I want to be able to query/update/terminate a RUR at any point in time.

+* As a user, I want to receive an appropriate error message in case the a RUR is not successful.
+In case of a failure of RUR I want the environment to be reverted back to pre-RUR state.
+  In other words, RUR transaction should be Atomic.
+In case of RUR failure, the error message should contain sufficient information such that user can take actions to modify the RUR.

+* As a CSP, I want to be able to automate the RUR with chargeback so only users with following requirements are considered for resources:
+    a. whose account is up to date on payments
+    b. whose RUR is within a quota
+    c. whose cost of RUR plus current balance is below project/tenant threshold

 Usage Scenarios Examples
 ++++++++++++++++++++++++